 Inability to be awakened

 Follow up with your healthcare provider, or as directed.
-If imaging tests were done, they may need to be reviewed by a healthcare provider.
+If imaging tests were done, they will be reviewed by a healthcare provider.
 You’ll be told the results and any new findings that may affect your treatment.

 Pain, bruising, or swelling worsens